 Attend Career Events

-The CDC presents professional development programs/events including auditions, company info sessions, workshops, and networking sessions.
+The CDC presents professional development programs and events, including auditions, company information sessions, workshops, and networking sessions.
 Topics include self-promotion and publicity, personal managers and agents, financial planning for musicians, and career options related to the various majors at Berklee.

 Explore Career Resources